 Can I Dry Parsley in My Air Fryer?

-Yes, you can dry parsley in the air fryer.
+Yes, you can dry herbs such as parsley in the air fryer.

-While it isn’t the quickest method it’s still very fast and very low maintenance.
+While it isn’t the quickest method, it’s still very fast (taking less time compared to the oven, a dehydrator, or air drying) and very low maintenance.
 I actually prefer the texture I get from drying parsley in my air fryer over other methods.

 However, if you’re in a rush, check out the quickest method to dry parsley in the microwave in less than 2 minutes!